 Myth No. 2: You have to get a degree in interior design

-Design education is a huge plus, but if you don't have a degree, there are so many resources available to be self-taught.
+Design education is a huge plus, and for commercial design, it is necessary.
+However, if you're interested in residential design and don't have a degree, there are so many resources available to be self-taught.
 Plus, there are a lot of resources to take classes online these days.
 Learning on the job is important too, and if you don't have any formal education, designing your own home way is a great way to learn!

 Myth No. 3: You have to complete entire projects to showcase your work